How I keep my photos organized while traveling Part I

 I did not completely finish with my photos before I got home, but pretty close.
 Within a few days of arriving home I was able to set up a gallery of my favorites and link it to my holiday card (we sent out happy new year cards this year).
 We arrived home on a Sunday, the gallery was ready for sharing on Tuesday.
 Now I just need to make the photo book!
 For more photos of our trip see this post.

-If you’d like to try out Mylio, download it here.
+If you’d like to try Mylio for 30 days free or dive right in with a year’s subscription at 20% off, here is a special offer for you as a reader of my blog.
 If you need some help importing your photos or setting it up, or are a current Mylio Photos user who wants to get the most out of the program, I can coach you through it - one on one to answer your specific questions and needs.
 Check out my coaching package here.